Ouxsoft/LivingMarkup/docs/index.md

 2. The `PageDirector` is passed a `PageBuilder` object and an array of parameters defining the `Page` build, including:
 - A `filename` string containing the URL or filepath to a XML or HTML document that will be inputted into the `PageBuilder`.
 - A `handlers` array.
-Each `handler` must contain both Xpath expressions, which is used to lookup elements, and class name that is used to determine how that element once found will be instantiated as a DynamicElement.
+Each `handler` must contain both Xpath expressions, which is used to lookup elements, and class name that is used to determine how that element once found will be instantiated as a Component.
 - A `hooks` array.
-Each `hook` is essentially a method that will be made against all DynamicElements.
+Each `hook` is essentially a method that will be made against all Components.
 3. The `PageBuilder` loads the `filename` as a string and prefixes it with a HTML5 <!doctype> containing HTML5 entities.
 4. That string is then converted into a Document Object Model for manipulation.
 5. The `PageBuilder` using handlers Xpath expressions to find specified elements.
 6. Each element found is instantiated as a object using the `hooks` defined class and element is temporarily marked with a placeholder attribute.
-7. Defined method calls `hooks` are made against all instantiated `DynamicElement` objects with defined methods.
+7. Defined method calls `hooks` are made against all instantiated `Component` objects with defined methods.
 8. If the hook is marked to render the object is converted to a string and replace the DOM element from which they were instantiated from.
 9. A dynamic page is then returned.